 Far more charming than most modern and overbuilt hotels along the main road, this hotel is now run by the renowned Radisson company.
 The design of terracotta tiles, quaint balconies, and mustard-colored walls are reminders of colonial Portugal, and the resort is dotted with funky things, like a statue of Vasco da Gama (the first Portuguese explorer to land in India) at the lobby.
 Almost all rooms and suites face inwards, overlooking the pool and gardens, and each features splashes of color, old-style furnishings, and a sofa.
 The magnificent tropical-style pool is lined with palms and packed with sunbeds and offers splash areas for the younger ones.
 Some facilities, such as the gym and ‘activity center’, need some upgrading, but it’s all about the elegant setting and serene location along a village street – yet less than a kilometer from the glorious beach.

 Country Inn & Suites by Radisson, Goa Candolim – The Location

 - Address: About 300m from the main road midway along Candolim, a major tourist region in a southern part of North Goa.
 (Most places in Goa don’t have an address.)
 Inexcusably not signposted from the main road, but there are signs along the side street.

 - Area: In a village-like setting of middle-class housing less than 1km from the beach.
 The main road is lined with tourist facilities.
 More nightclubs and bars with live music than elsewhere in the area, but the resort is unaffected by the noise.

-- How to Get There: From the airport (36km, 60 to 70-minute drive), there is little choice except overpriced pre-paid taxis.
-The nearest major train station is at Vasco da Gama, 38km away (70 to 80-minute drive).
+- How to Get There: From the airport (35 km, 60-minute drive), there is little choice except overpriced pre-paid taxis.
+The nearest major train station is at Vasco da Gama, 40 km away (75-minute drive).